I Hate Short Stories

 Hyperbole aside, I do like writing short stories, at least initially.
 The constant examination that comes after the first few drafts, however, tends to suck all the joy away.

 But I recently submitted a short story to a contest that is, in my not remotely objective opinion, the best short story I’ve ever written (a claim supported at least somewhat by my wife, who is actually a harsh critic).
-The high I felt after “finishing” it was incredible, and I guess it’s the reason why lunatics continue to write in this abused format.
+The high I felt after “finishing” it was incredible, and I guess it’s the reason why lunatics continue to write in this masochistic format.
 Because reading it and writing short stories isn’t for everyone, and doing either makes us feel special.

 Leave a Reply